Back to news

 TL;DR

 TL;DR: Agentic coding is not free.
-We break down the real costs: model API pricing, infrastructure, engineer time, and error rework.
-Includes a total cost of ownership example for a 5-person engineering team.
+We break down the real costs, from model API pricing and infrastructure to engineer time and error rework, with a total cost of ownership example for a 5-person team.

 Key takeaways

-• Cost Categories: Agent costs land in four buckets.
+• Cost Categories: Cost Categories Agent costs land in four buckets.

 Briefing